 Overall, wearable low vision aids enhance quality of life by integrating visual support seamlessly into daily routines, making them one of the most impactful assistive technologies for low vision.

-The most effective low vision aids for macular degeneration are those that compensate for central vision loss while enhancing contrast and remaining visual function.
+The most effective low vision aid for are those that compensate for central vision loss while enhancing contrast and remaining visual function.
 Since macular degeneration primarily affects central vision, traditional magnifiers alone are often insufficient.

 Electronic low vision aids work best because they allow users to enlarge images and shift focus away from the damaged central retina.
 Wearable low vision glasses, such as Vision Buddy, are particularly effective because they enhance peripheral vision and provide customizable contrast settings.